 Next up, the question of which job board you choose to use clearly has an impact on what fraction of the total market you're reaching.
 Again it's always a surprise to me when a recruiter chooses to use just one of several job boards that operate in their niche.
 Sure it keeps your costs down, but if you've just halved the number of suitable candidates who'll see the vacancy then you've also just halved the shortlist of candidates you're going to have available to work with.
 Was that a saving worth making?

 It should logically follow on from this that making the effort to write a seductively worded advert will massively boost the ultimate shortlist of candidates you generate.
 Of all the factors you have real influence over, this one probably more than any other is the one where you as a recruiter can make a material difference.
 So grab yourself a latte and a quiet room and go and write creatively for just 10 minutes.
 The results will astound you!

 Of course once we accept that job advertising is a numbers game, every step of that job advertising process becomes something that can be tweaked and perfected.
 Some job boards will perform better than others.
 Some styles of job adverts will outperform others.
 Part of your success as a recruiter will come down to whether or not you're tracking these variations and results effectively or not.

 A final thought though is that the more buoyant the market, the more we want to be targeting not just active candidates but passive candidates too.
 If we can find ways to double the number of potential candidates viewing a role then we have materially enhanced our chances of successfully advertising for the hires we need to make.
-Fully leveraging social media to reach your target candidate audience is one very effective way of doing this - if you've not yet figured out how to do this then you can post your jobs (socially) here.
+Fully leveraging social media to reach your target candidate audience is one very effective way of doing this.